itsalissonsilva/CipherMCP/README.md

 ---

 Cipher MCP is an MCP server built for classical cipher workflows.
-It wraps the public [cipher.tools](https://cipher.tools/) API for live encryption and decryption, then adds the local helper tools that agents actually need in practice: text normalization, key validation, random key generation, examples, and heuristic cipher detection.
+It wraps the public [cipher.tools](https://cipher.tools/) API for live encryption and decryption, supporting all 72 ciphers of the tool, then adds the local helper tools that agents actually need in practice: text normalization, key validation, random key generation, examples, and heuristic cipher detection.

 ## Why?